CarameloMartins/dotfiles/README.md

 ```

 ## Structure
 The dotfiles behave in a sort of modular way.
-Each component has installation and removal scripts and the main `install.sh` and `remove.sh` that are located in the `script` folder will call all of them, respectively.
+I have some folders that distinguish them but most installing/removal action is done inside one or two scripts.

 There are some files that are copied into '~' and there are some files that are symlinked into '~'.
 Along with these files, some files like `gitconfig` are used in specific ways due to security or privacy concerns.